-Figure 3 has the same setting as Figure 2, except that performance is compared for higher quality links with $p_e = 0.1$.
-Even though cooperation is at its optimal mean delay of 2K, RLC better utilizes the higher quality channel and performs better in this regime.
+Figure 3 has the same setting as Figure 2, except that performance is compared for higher quality links with $p_e = 0.1$ .
+This situation fits better in practical wireless communication environments.
+Even though cooperation is within its optimal mean delay of 2K, RLC generally better utilizes the higher quality channel and performs better for almost all file lengths, except for very short files of few packets.
 As noted before the maximum ratio between the performance of the two schemes is at most two.